UnrealKaraulov/bspguy/README.md

 ![image](https://user-images.githubusercontent.com/12087544/88471604-1768ac80-cec0-11ea-9ce5-13095e843ce7.png)

-**The editor is full of bugs, unstable, and has no undo button yet.
+**The editor is full of bugs, unstable, and has undo button not works for some cases.
 Save early and often!
 Make backups before experimenting with anything.**

 Requires OpenGL 3.0 or later.